ronnymees/introduction_to_prototyping/docs/33_3dprinters-at-our-disposal/README.md

 3. You may want to do this more than once to ensure all of the old filament is out of the nozzle.

 The nozzle is purged once you see the new color or material flow out of the nozzle.

+### Steps to take on the Bambu Lab printers

+1. Insert the SD-card back into the 3D printer.
+2. Power on the printer.
+3. Load the correct filament in het AMS.
+4. Go to the **source** and select your model from the SD Card.
+5. Select the correct AMS spool and hit print.

 ## Problem solving